wmora/angular-espresso/README.md

 In the future, I will be adding support for testing.
 I won't implement file watching until it is stable in node.

 ## Contribute
-If you want to help, you could try out the code, share the project, suggest new features, and/or submit pull requests.
+If you want to help, fork/clone/share the project, suggest new features, and/or submit pull requests.
 Contact me directly at william.r.mora@gmail.com or @wilmor24.

 ## Author